 One of the vendors, Grandpa Joe’s Candy Shop, promises a top-secret new item this year.
 Last year it concocted pickled cotton candy, so this year’s sweet creation should be just as intriguing.

 In addition to the array of pickle-inspired cuisine, Picklesburgh hosts a series of farm-to-table demonstrations from pickling and canning experts.
-Get valuable tips and learn how to make your own pickled turnips, dilly beans,
+Get valuable tips and learn how to make your own pickled turnips, dilly beans, kimchi, berries, shrimp, and more right in your own home.

 One of the more unique Picklesburgh festivities is the pickle juice drinking contest.
-Participants must survive a preliminary round to advance to the
+Participants must survive a preliminary round to advance to the finals round, where they will compete for the title of “Mayor of Picklesburgh” and the grand prize of $500.
+Last year’s winner, Joe George, downed the 32 ounces of pickle juice in an astonishing 6.06 seconds.

 For families, the downtown side of the bridge will host the Lil Gherkins Activity Area, where families can enjoy face painting, balloons, crafts, ice cream, and entertainment.
 The festival will also offer live, local music all weekend at the Giant Eagle Downtown Sound Stage.